 The type of land use approval you need depends on what work you plan to do on your property.

 Site plan review

 Site plan review provides a unified, consistent, and efficient way to review development activity to ensure it meets all applicable standards of the Salem Revised Code.
 Most work that requires a building permit also requires site plan review.
+Additionally, any expansion, alteration, paving, re-striping or modification of a parking area may trigger site plan review.
 The following types of work are exemptions:

-- Constructing a single-family home or duplex on an individual lot, including associated accessory structures
+Constructing a single-family home or duplex on an individual lot, including associated accessory structures and paving

 - Doing interior construction or tenant improvements that involve no change of use

 There are three types of site plan review:

 Class 1 site plan review is for any development that requires a building permit, that does not involve a land use decision or limited land use decision, and that involves a change of use or change of occupancy where only construction or improvements to the interior of the building or structure are required.